RickP/MC5000_DevKit/README.md

 The firmware for the two application controllers (a.k.a.
 MC5000) and the buzzer and display controller are in the subfolder 'firmware'.
 They are made with the [Free PDK toolchain](https://free-pdk.github.io) an open-source toolchain for many of the Padauk microcontrollers.

 In order to flash the ICs you have to make or buy an Easy PDK programmer.
 The programmer is open hardware.
 I got mine assempled from amazon but you can make one yourself [production files](https://kitspace.org/boards/github.com/free-pdk/easy-pdk-programmer-hardware/).

-If you juast want to flash the firmware you need the programmer and the [easy-pdk-programmer software](https://github.com/free-pdk/easy-pdk-programmer-software).
+If you want to flash the firmware you need the programmer and the [easy-pdk-programmer software](https://github.com/free-pdk/easy-pdk-programmer-software).

+With the SDCC compiler (use version 4.1.0!) and easypdkprog in your path just place the breakout boards on the programmer and execute the makefiles:

+    cd firmware/MCU5000
+    make flash1       # Flash MCU1
+    make flash2       # Flash MCU2
+    cd ../BUZZER
+    make flash        # Flash Buzzer
+    cd ../DISPLAY
+    make flash        # Flash Display

 Firmware binaries can be found on the [releases page](https://github.com/RickP/MC5000_DevKit/releases).

-The two MCU5000 ICs have to be flashed with different CPU-IDs:
+For binary flashing the two MCU5000 ICs have to be flashed with different CPU-IDs:

 MCU1: `easypdkprog -s 31 -n PFS173 write MC5000.PFS173.ihx`

 MCU2: `easypdkprog -s 32 -n PFS173 write MC5000.PFS173.ihx`

 The two peripheral controllers are just flashed without a cpu id:

 BUZZER: `easypdkprog -n PFS173 write buzzer.PFS173.ihx`

 DISPLAY: `easypdkprog -n PFS173 write display.PFS173.ihx`